muratk3n/thirdwave/en/2019/08/marx.md

 [link](https://muratk3n.github.io/thirdwave/en/2011/03/integrators.html),

->Marx, in the mid-nineteenth century, thought that whoever owned the tools and technology—the "means of production"—would control society.
-He argued that, because work was interdependent, workers could disrupt production and seize the tools from their boses.
-Once they owned the tools, they would rule society<.
+>Marx, in the mid-nineteenth century, thought that whoever owned the
+>tools and technology—the "means of production"—would control
+>society.
+He argued that, because work was interdependent, workers
+>could disrupt production and seize the tools from their boses.
+Once
+>they owned the tools, they would rule society
+>
 >Yet history played a trick on him.
-For the very same inter-dependency gave even greater leverage to a new group— those who orchestrated or integrated the system.
-In the end it-was neither the owners nor the workers who came to power.
-In both capitalist and socialist nations, it was the integrators who rose to the top.<
+For the very same inter-dependency
+>gave even greater leverage to a new group— those who orchestrated or
+>integrated the system.
+In the end it-was neither the owners nor the
+>workers who came to power.
+In both capitalist and socialist nations,
+>it was the integrators who rose to the top.<

 Another huge mistake is in his theory of value.